open5e/open5e/source/monsters/tome-of-beasts/D/demons/psoglav-demon.rst

 **Magic Weapon.** The psoglav’s weapon attacks are magical.

-**Shadow Door (4/Day).** The psoglav has the ability to travel between shadows as if by means of a dimension door spell.
+**Shadow Door (4/Day).** The psoglav has the ability to travel between shadows as if by means of a :ref:`srd:dimension-door` spell.
 The magical transport must begin and end in an area with at least some dim light.
 The shadow door can span a maximum of 90 feet.